 Having held a world-leading position in education and participation work for many years, the London Sinfonietta continues this with a belief that arts participation is transformational to individuals and communities, and new music is relevant to people’s lives.

-The ensemble has an extensive back catalogue of recordings made over 47 years, which have been released on numerous prestigious labels as well as its own London Sinfonietta Label.
-Most recently, a disc of Sir Harrison Birtwistle’s music was released on NMC Recordings and topped the classical music chart, while eleven vinyl records were made in collaboration with artist Christian Marclay.
+The ensemble has an extensive back catalogue of recordings made over 49 years, which have been released on numerous prestigious labels as well as its own London Sinfonietta Label.
+Recent recordings include George Benjamin's opera Into the Little Hill (Nimbus; 2017), a collaboration with Norwegian saxophonist Marius Neset on Snowmelt (ACT; 2016), a limited edition run of LPs in collaboration with Christian Marclay (2015) and a disc of Sir Harrison Birtwistle’s music (NMC; 2015) which topped the classical music chart.

 If I were the British Government, I'd declare the London Sinfonietta a national treasure...long may they continue to make new music. " Steve Reich

 UNFINISHED BUSINESS: THE LONDON SINFONIETTA'S 50th ANNIVERSARY SEASON 2017/18